Posted by: Malcolm Jarvis CIPP/E

 The Changes That Are Coming

 So, what are the changes that are coming in May 2018?
-Just a reminder: we’re not solicitors, the rules are still subject to change, no-one knows yet how the GDPR will be incorporated into UK law and no-one knows how it will be interpreted in court.
+Along with the GDPR, we're yet to see how the Data Protection Bill will incorporate the GDPR into UK law, the PECR is still to be updated by the forthcoming ePrivacy Regulation and a lot of the specifics won't be known until they're tested in court.
 With that minor disclaimer in mind, here’s how we understand the changes will affect opt-in marketing consent, specifically in the context of outbound call centres:

 Consent Must Be For A Named Organisation

 The GDPR states that any organisations to whom consent is being granted (the “data controller” in data protection terminology) must be named as part of the consent agreement.
 In other words “trusted third parties” consent is no longer valid.
 If an individual opts-in for marketing communication from Company A, then only calls initiated on behalf of Company A count as being opted-in.

 There’s no get-out clause relating to types of company either.
 For example, “ourselves and selected insurance brokers” doesn’t clear the bar either.
 Only specifically named companies or organisations count as having been granted opt-in consent.